salcc/Scholar-PDF-Reader-with-Annotations/README.md

 ## Implementation Questions

 Q: Why there is no support for Firefox or Safari?\
-A: The original extension uses the sandbox key in the manifest.json file, which is only supported by Chromium-based browsers.
+A: The  extension uses the sandbox key in the manifest.json file, which is only supported by Chromium-based browsers.
 Firefox and Safari do not support this key, so the extension cannot be installed on those browsers. [[MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/content_security_policy#browser_compatibility)]

-Q: Why is the code of the original extension included in this one?
-Why not just make an extension that works with the original one?\
+Q: Why is the code of the  extension included in this one?
+Why not just make an extension that works with the  one?\
 A: Browser extensions are sandboxed and cannot directly interact with each other.

 Q: Why are annotations stored in the browser's local storage instead of modifying the PDF files?\